rogerzhuang/acit3495-project1/README.md

 ### 1. Authentication Service

-The authentication service validates user credentials.
+The authentication service validates user credentials and is used internally by other services..

 #### User 1: